-Another of “my” farmers with his kids
+Teg Ali, another of “my” farmers, with his kids

 With my interest in history and world affairs, I put it together in an instant.
 The device had been launched from Taiwan – some 2,500 miles (4,000 km) away – with the intention of having it drift over the Chinese mainland, where the timer would trigger an explosion and scatter Chinese Nationalist propaganda to those living under Communist rule.
 This, after all, was at the height of the Cold War.
 But something had gone wrong, water had infiltrated the “cooler,” and the device had failed to explode, drifting instead over practically the entire breadth of China, finally coming to rest in an Indian wheat field.

 The picture was not, however, quite so clear to Singh.
 As soon as he laid eyes on the pamphlets, he stared at the strange-looking script.
 This was not the sort of man who might let unfamiliarity with something stand in the way of an authoritative pronouncement.
 “Aha!” he said in the tone of one who has made a momentous discovery – and in English, no doubt to impress his subordinates – “It’s in French.”